 Each of these products uses one carbon-activated Type A prefilter.

 The prefilter is designed to eradicate relatively large particles.
 Examples of such particles include pet dander, pet hair, skin flakes, and lint.
-The prefilter also tackles odors and various gaseous pollutants.
+This activated carbon prefilter also tackles odors and various gaseous pollutants.

 Well, some people think manufacturers don’t exactly speak the truth when it comes to the issue of odor removal.
 And some reliable research seems to support those views.
-On my part, I’ll say that no air purifier addresses gaseous pollutants very well.
-Still, it’s better to face these pollutants armed with an air purifier.
+On my part, I’ll say that no air purifier addresses gaseous pollutants extremely well.
+Still, it’s better to face these pollutants armed with an air purifier than without.

 All three Honeywells feature an “easy tap” electronic control panel that responds well to touch.
 Well, I’ve encountered a few people who complained that the control “easy tap” feature didn’t seem to work seamlessly.
 And I’d agree with them to some extent.

 But I suspect the occasional non-responsiveness to touch has to do with applying a force that’s too light.
 Honestly, I’d not say that’s such a huge issue.

 For all three products, the control panel contains the exact same features.
 Let’s look at these features.